 The specifications of a service are defined and evaluated as a package of features that affect the five senses.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: Differences between Services and Goods

 34. Automobiles and appliances are classified as "pure goods."